KittyGiraudel/site/_posts/2020-02-03-lessons-from-building-n26-for-web.md

 We noticed that a lot of junior and mid-level engineers have only very little experience with automated testing, if at all.
 For most of them, it’s a bit of Jest here, and sometimes some Cypress there.
 Given how complex it can be to set up automated testing, I can totally understand why testing knowledge is not more widely spread.

-What we want to avoid is having new joiners — especially less experienced ones — having to mess with dependencies, environment variables, configuration and whatnot.
+having to mess with dependencies, environment variables, configuration and whatnot.
 Have them focus on the meat: writing good and relevant tests.
 They should not have to worry too much about where or when these tests will be run.
 The system should guarantee that the tests they write will be run.

 Invest in your testing setup, folks.
 Make it good.
 Make it robust.
 Make it helpful.
 Don’t let it fall through the cracks.